Ken Kirkby

 Becoming very involved with social issues in the North, he promised the people that he would find a way to raise awareness of these issues in the rest of Canada.

 Walking alone one day on the tundra, Kirkby came across a huge stone cairn, built in the likeness of the human form.
 It was an Inukshuk.
 Kirkby had encountered the primary symbol of the Far North that he had been looking for.
-Some Inukshuit stand as high as twenty five feet, while others are quite small.
-They remain unmoved by high winds and blowing snow because they are positioned to remain snow-free and visible to hunters, wildlife and travelers.
+Some Inukshuit stand as high as twenty-five feet, while others are quite small.
+They remain unmoved by high winds and blowing snow because they are positioned to remain snow-free and visible to hunters, wildlife and travellers.
 They are the sign posts of the North.

-Kirkby’s Canadian success as an artist came in the 1960s and 70s, with western Canadian landscapes, but he could not interest people in his Inukshuk paintings.
+Kirkby’s Canadian success as an artist came in the 1960s and 70s, with Western Canadian landscapes, but he could not interest people in his Inukshuk paintings.
 Determined to create a stage for what he believed was his best work and fulfill his promise to the Inuit, Kirkby researched contemporary media and communications.
 He realized that North Americans are preoccupied with numbers… the number of people who died, the number of dollars worth of damage, etc.

 He then devised a project that would intrigue the numbers-preoccupied media and help him to get his message out.
 This project was “Isumataq” – the world’s largest oil-on-canvas portrait.